wso2-attic/ballerina-integrator/vscode/README.md

         ```
         vsce package
         ```
-   - Install the extension using `Extensions: Install from VSIX...` command in the VSCode Command Pallete and by selecting the .vsix file created in the previous step.
+   - Install the extension using `Extensions: Install from VSIX...` command in the VS Code Command Pallete and by selecting the .vsix file created in the previous step.

 ### Quick Start
 - **Step 1:** Install the WSO2 Ballerina Integrator extension for Visual Studio Code.